Umhlanga (ceremony): History

-Umhlanga was created in the 1940s Eswatini under the rule of Sobhuza II, and is an adaptation of the much older Umchwasho ceremony.
+Umhlanga was created in Eswatini in the 1940s under the rule of Sobhuza II, and is an adaptation of the much older Umchwasho ceremony.
 The reed dance continues to be practised today in Eswatini.
 In South Africa, the reed dance was introduced in 1991 by Goodwill Zwelithini, the former King of the Zulus.
 The dance in South Africa takes place in Nongoma, a royal kraal of the Zulu king.

 South Africa

-Umkhosi woMhlanga in Nongoma, South Africa.
+An Umkhosi woMhlanga ceremony in Nongoma, South Africa.

-In South Africa, the ceremony is known as Umkhosi woMhlanga, and takes place every year in September at the Enyokeni Royal Palace in Nongoma Enyokeni, KwaZulu-Natal.
-The girls come from all parts of Zululand, and in recent years there are also smaller groups from Eswatini, as well as more distant places such as Botswana and Pondoland.
+In South Africa, the ceremony is known as Umkhosi woMhlanga, and takes place every September at the Enyokeni Royal Palace in Nongoma.
+The girls come from all parts of Zululand, though in recent years, there have been smaller groups appearing from Eswatini, Botswana and Pondoland.

-All girls are required to undergo a virginity test before they are allowed to participate in a royal dance.
-In recent years the testing practice has been met with some opposition.

-The girls wear traditional attire, including beadwork, loincloths and skirts that show their bottoms.
-They also wear anklets, bracelets, necklaces, and colourful sashes.
-Each sash has appendages of a different colour, which denote whether or not the girl is betrothed.
+All girls must undergo a virginity test, which in recent years has been met with strong opposition, before they can participate.
+Those who pass are made to go bare-breasted and wear traditional skirts that show their bottoms, accompanied by beadwork accessories and colourful sashes, as a show of pride in their bodily autonomy.
+Each sash has appendages of different colours, denoting whether or not the girl is betrothed.

-As part of the ceremony, the girls carry a long reed, which would then be deposited as they dance bare-breasted and approach the king.
-The girls take care to choose only the longest and strongest reeds and carry them above their heads in a slow procession up the hill to Enyokeni Palace.
+The ceremony proper sees the girls carry a long reed, which would then be deposited as they dance before the king.
+They take care to choose only the longest and strongest reeds, carrying them above their heads in a slow procession up the hill to Enyokeni Palace.
 The procession is led by the chief Zulu princess, who takes a prominent role throughout the festival.
-If the reed should break before the girl reaches that point, it is considered a sign that the girl has already been sexually active.
+A broken reed along the way indicates that the girl has had sexual intercourse.

-The ceremony was reintroduced by King Goodwill Zwelithini in 1991, as a means to encourage young Zulu girls to delay sexual activity until marriage, and thus limit the possibility of HIV transmission.
+The ceremony was reintroduced by King Goodwill Zwelithini in 1991 as a means to encourage young Zulu girls to delay sexual activity until marriage, and thus limit the possibility of HIV transmission.
 In 2007, about 30,000 girls took part in the event.
-The organisers of the ceremony have occasionally enforced strict rules on photographers, as some of them have been accused of publishing pictures of the rites on pornographic websites.
+Ceremony organisers have occasionally enforced strict rules on photographers, as some of them have been accused of publishing pictures of the rites on pornographic websites.

-In past years, the event was attended by former President of South Africa, Jacob Zuma (himself a Zulu), and former Premier of KwaZulu-Natal, Zweli Mkhize.
+In past years, the event was attended by former President of South Africa Jacob Zuma, himself a Zulu, and former Premier of KwaZulu-Natal Zweli Mkhize.

-In the KwaZulu-Natal region, thousands of bare-breasted maidens perform the reed dance in front of the monarch to honour their beauty and virginity.

-They sometimes surround the king during some important broadcast, as a sign of dignity and virtue.

-The tradition was resurrected in 1984 by the late Zulu King Goodwill Zwelithini.